HAuser1234/Homeassistant-solar-forecast-charge-prediction/README.md

 * example lovelace card (mushroom required)

 # ToDo
-any pull requests to improve the code are appreciated!
+any contributions to improve the code are appreciated!
 * compleate english translation (most entitys have english description in code)
 * improve konfiguration
 * improve accuracy